Eric Lindsay Gray DFC

 Lindsay Gray is one of these boarders at Gibb House, Scots College in 1916.
 Photo Scots College Archives.

 This was when Scots was in Hobson Street, Thorndon.
 He was not a ‘foundation’ pupil but definitely one of the first.
-Gray was a member of Gibb House and during the seven years he was at Scots he won class prizes in spelling and arithmetic as well as winning placings in school athletics.
+Gray was a member of Gibb House and during the seven years he was at Scots he won class prizes in spelling and arithmetic as well as winning places in school athletics.

 The full cast of “Sherwood’s Queen”, Scots College musical production in 1921.
 Although he cannot be identified Lindsay Gray played one of the maidens.
 Photo Scots College Archives.